10 Days in Argentina: 7 Sample Itineraries

 Wine lovers should keep Salta on their radar.
 This is where Argentina’s history of wine began centuries ago and it remains the country’s second largest wine region.

 The variety to try here?
-The Crisp but sweet white varietal, Torrontes.
+The sweet on the nose but dry on the tongue white varietal, Torrontes.

 Upon arrival in Salta, either pick up your rental car or meet your transfer and go directly to Cafayate, Salta’s main wine region.

-Check into your hotel and wander the city.
+Check into your hotel – I recommend Villa Vicuna – and wander the city.

-You can try wine ice cream at Helados Miranda or even start visiting wineries with some of the bodegas that are located right downtown (Nani is my particular favorite!).
+You can try wine ice cream at Helados Miranda or even start visiting wineries with some of the bodegas that are located right downtown (Nani is a personal favorite!).

 If you arrive early enough, schedule a sunset tour and tasting at Piatelli for an unforgettable experience.